nhamilton1/nhamilton1/README.md

 ### Hi there,  👋

+Currently on an exhilarating journey of becoming a Full Stack Web Developer over at BloomTech.

 - 🔭 I’m currently working on https://github.com/BloomTech-Labs/underdog-devs-fe-a
-- 🌱 I’m currently learning anything bitcoin related
+- 🌱 I’m currently learning anything full stack web development and anything bitcoin related
 - 👯 I’m looking to collaborate ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...